sc0h0/sc0h0.github.io/_posts/2024/2024-09-06-qantas-wine-dashboard.md

 The dashboard plots wine prices (per bottle) against the corresponding Cents per Point earned in a scatter plot, making it easier to spot the 'sweet spots.'

+The dashboard’s wine database is refreshed automatically every few hours by a scraping script that pulls data from the Qantas Wine store.

 Both historical and current bonus point offers are displayed, helping you see whether current promotions are a good deal or if it’s better to wait for something better.

 I’ve also highlighted Pareto efficient wines using star markers.
 A Pareto efficient wine is one where no other wine has both a lower price and a lower cost per point.
 In other words, it represents the best trade-off.
 You can’t lower one attribute (like price) without increasing the other (like cost per point).
 I came across this concept in a great article (<a href="https://www.mayerowitz.io/blog/mario-meets-pareto">link</a>) that uses it to select the best Mario Kart character.